 The Bryan University Grant for Military Personnel is available to current members of our military or former members who served our country.
-To be eligible for the award, applicants must submit an application, provide a copy of their DD214 or a copy of their military orders, or certification of eligibility, demonstrate honorable discharge (if a former member of the military), be enrolled in Bryan University as a full-time student, not be a current or previous recipient of any other Bryan University grant, successfully complete their program of study within established maximum timeframe, and have an outstanding balance due to Bryan University once all other VA benefits and eligible federal and/or state funds are applied to their student account balance.
+To be eligible for the award, applicants must submit an application, may be required to provide a copy of their DD214 or a copy of their military orders, or certification of eligibility, demonstrate honorable discharge (if a former member of the military), be enrolled in Bryan University as a full-time student, successfully complete their program of study within established maximum timeframe, and have an outstanding balance due to Bryan University once all other VA benefits and eligible federal and/or state funds are applied to their student account balance.
 The award amount is up to \$1,000 awarded upon graduation.
 The Bryan University Grant for Military Personnel is applicable to any outstanding balance up to \$1,000 for students seeking a diploma or degree.
 The grant program is applied after all other eligible federal and/or state and/or other funds are applied.
 The grant applied to student accounts is the amount designated on the Bryan University Financial Aid Offer and Tuition Financing Plan, however, may adjust due to other eligible federal and/or state and/or other funds applied first.